Structural Complexities of Matching Mechanisms: Introduction

 \subsection{Related work}

+The traditional economic approach to studying the structure of matching mechanisms often considers qualitative, binary properties that are satisfied by some mechanisms but not by others.
+These properties include strategyproofness, nonbossiness, and population monotonicity.
+Strategyproofness says that applicant~$d$'s report $P_d$ can only possibly affect $d$'s own match in a very controlled way: by matching $d$ to her highest-ranked institution on her menu.
+Similarly, nonbossiness and population montonicity restrict when and how one applicant can affect other applicants' matches.
+Nonbossiness says that an applicant can only change the matching if her own match changes.
+Population monotonicity says that adding a new applicant to the market can only make other applicants worse off.
+Both $\TTC$ and $\APDA$ (the applicant-proposing variant of $\DA$) are strategyproof; $\TTC$ and $\IPDA$ (the institution-proposing variant) are nonbossy; $\APDA$ and $\IPDA$ are population monotonic.

+Each of these properties has an interpretation similar to our \nameref{ppg:type-to-match} and \nameref{ppg:type-to-menu} Questions: they ask ``how can one applicant's report affect the mechanism?''.
+Our complexity results complement these classical, qualitative binary properties in a quantitative way.
+For instance, the fact that the outcome-effect complexity of $\TTC$ (a nonbossy mechanism) is high (\autoref{thrm:gtc-TTC-LB}) shows that an applicant's report can affect the outcome matching in a complex way (despite the fact that an applicant's report can only affect the matching if it affects her own match).
+Additionally, our characterization showing that the options-effect complexity of $\DA$ is low (\autoref{thrm:type-to-menu-DA}) makes $\DA$'s population monotonicity more precise: it characterizes exactly which institutions will be removed from some applicant's menu when a new applicant is added.

-Many of our questions on effect complexities (\ref{item:question-how-complex}) are inspired by the recent mechanism design paper \cite{GonczarowskiHT22}.
+Many of our results in Sections~\ref{sec:gtc} and~\ref{sec:type-to-menu} are most directly inspired by the recent mechanism design paper \cite{GonczarowskiHT22}.
 Briefly and informally, \cite{GonczarowskiHT22} are interested in describing mechanisms to participants in terms of their menus, as a way to better convey strategyproofness.
-In this direction, our \autoref{sec:gtc} provides another lens into the relationship between one applicant's menu and the full matching (see \autoref{sec:gtc-apda} for details), and our \autoref{sec:type-to-menu} provides another lens into the relationship between different applicants' menus (see \autoref{sec:application-SEDA-1-to-1} for details).
+In this direction, our \autoref{sec:gtc} provides a new lens into the relationship between one applicant's menu and the full matching (see \autoref{sec:gtc-apda} for details), and our \autoref{sec:type-to-menu} provides a new lens into the relationship between different applicants' menus (see \autoref{sec:application-SEDA-1-to-1} for details).

+Our results in Sections~\ref{sec:gtc} and~\ref{sec:type-to-menu} are also inspired by the broader literature within algorithmic mechanism studying menus of selling mechanisms.
+Traditionally, this literature studies single-buyer mechanisms \cite{HartN19,DaskalakisDT17,BabaioffGN22,SaxenaSW18,Gonczarowski18}.
+More recently, the scope of mechanisms under consideration has expanded to multi-buyer ones \cite{Dobzinski16b, DobzinskiR21}.
+Compared to these works, the study of the complexity of menus for matching mechanisms (initiated by \cite{GonczarowskiHT22}) requires asking different questions.
+To illustrate why, we recall that \cite{Dobzinski16b} formulates the \emph{taxation complexity} of strategyproof mechanisms, which measures the number of distinct menus a bidder can have.
+The taxation complexity is trivial to bound for strategyproof matching rules, since the set of possible menus in these mechanisms is (typically) simply the family of all subsets of institutions, requiring $\Theta(n)$ bits to represent.
+Our outcome-effect complexity (\autoref{sec:gtc}), as well as certain complexity measures in \autoref{sec:additional-results}, can be seen as significant generalizations of taxation complexity.
+Investigating our questions for auction-like mechanisms remains an intriguing future direction.